Making A DIY Superheterodyne AM Radio Like Those You Buy

 I still have the non-functional circuit, and here is a picture of the damn thing.

 The red coil is supposed to be a self oscillating mixer using a 2N3819 JFET.
-This thing would not oscillate, no matter how many wet fingers were poked around it.
+This thing would not oscillate, no matter how many wet fingers were poked around it, or how many times the coil connections were checked.

 The coils are relatively enormous by modern standards, being made to go in valve equipment originally.
-They were made so that as a hobbyist, you could unplug the RF coil(s) and plug in another one to switch bands if you didn't want to use a wavechange switch.
-Their main advantage, as I see, it is that they are very pretty colours.
+They were made so that as a hobbyist, you could unplug the RF coil(s) and plug in another set to switch bands if you didn't want to use a wavechange switch.
+Their main advantage, as I see, is that they are very pretty colours.
+At the time, they cost what seemed like a lot of money.
+The sockets used would be 9-pin valveholder sockets.

-Picture Of Spare Coils And 80m Radio Underside
+Picture Of Spare Denco Coils And 80m Radio Circuit Underside

 Anyway...